euphoriatek/Pro2Store/README.md

 npm install
 ```

-- NPM install creates a folder called 'node_modules' in your installations - it includes all the JavaScript needed to run the builds.
+- NPM install creates a folder called 'node_modules' in your installation - it includes all the JavaScript needed to run the builds.
 - In your Joomla backend, use the "Discover" function to install the Pro2Store system

 ## Vue Development